Sciencentistguy/jamiequigley.com/readme.md

 ---
 The theme is available under the CC0 licence.

-Everything else here is available under the AGPL licence.
+All the code for the site (markup, styling, etc) is available under the AGPL licence.

+The actual *content* is available under the CC BY-NC-SA 4.0 licence.